How Texas' 6-week abortion ban will make accessing the procedure nearly impossible for some – KION546

 Whole Woman’s Health, which operates four clinics in Texas, is offering abortion services “only if no embryonic or fetal cardiac activity is detected in the sonogram,” according to a spokesperson, and several other providers also are taking that limited approach.

-The providers have brought a federal lawsuit challenging the constitutionality of Texas’ law, pointing to the Supreme Court’s 1973 Roe v.
+The providers brought a federal lawsuit challenging the constitutionality of Texas’ law, pointing to the Supreme Court’s 1973 Roe v.
 Wade ruling, which enshrined a nationwide right to an abortion prior to viability, a point about 24 weeks into pregnancy.

-But that lawsuit is stuck in a procedural quagmire that both the 5th US Circuit Court of Appeals and the Supreme Court have so far dithered on unjamming, despite the desperate requests from clinics this week that the courts block the Texas law from going into effect while the litigation plays out.
+Late Wednesday night, the Supreme Court said it would not block the law from taking effect.

 The Texas measure was designed to make such a challenge difficult to bring.
 By tasking private citizens — who are empowered by the law to bring civil litigation against those who violate the six-week ban — instead of government officials with enforcement of the prohibition, the Texas legislature scrambled the usual legal route that abortion rights advocates have taken in getting courts to block other extreme restrictions before they can be implemented.

-Note: This story has been updated with the Supreme Court’s ruling.